 Biography

-During dissertation, with her colleagues Dr. Tappen and Dr. Williams, Dr. Wiese designed and piloted the Basic Knowledge of Alzheimer’s Disease (BKAD) survey for use in underserved populations.
+During the dissertation, with her colleagues Dr. Tappen and Dr. Williams, Dr. Wiese designed and piloted the Basic Knowledge of Alzheimer’s Disease (BKAD) survey for use in underserved populations.
 Small grants awarded by the Association of Community Health Educators and the C.E.
 Lynn College of Nursing’s Iota Xi chapter of Sigma Theta Tau International supported the BKAD research.
-This work was presented at the Gerontological Society of America’s annual scientific meeting (2016).
-Stages and additional outcomes from this research have been presented at the National Institute of Nursing Research, the Southern Nursing Research Society, the National Rural Health Association, the Southern Gerontological Society (SGS), and the Association of Public Health Nurse Educators (ACHNE).
-Dr. Wiese is serving as a co-convener of the Nursing Care of Older Adults Interest Group of the Gerontological Society of America.
-Dr. Wiese also serves on the board of Planned Approach to Community Health (PATCH) of the Glades Initiative.
-Dr. Wiese practices holistic nursing as a faith community nurse and as a volunteer at the C.E.
-Lynn College of Nursing, Louis and Anne Green Memory and Wellness Center.
+The BKAD has since been applied in numerous studies, translated into four languages, and presented at numerous national and international conferences, including the Alzheimer’s Association International Conference and the Gerontological Society of America.
+Dr. Wiese currently serves on the Planned Approach to Community Health (PATCH) Board of the Glades Initiative and the Palm Health Foundation.
 Discovering "What Matters Most" from Boykin and Schoenhofer's (2001) philosophy and science of Nursing as Caring is the essential concept guiding her research, teaching, and practice.

 Teaching